Joramco to Participate in Bahrain International Airshow 2024 for the First Time

 Date

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), is set to participate in the highly anticipated and prestigious Aviation event, the Bahrain International Airshow (BIAS) 2024.
+(MENAFN- Asdaa-amman) (Amman, Jordan – November 04, 2024) ¬— Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), is set to participate in the highly anticipated and prestigious aviation event, the Bahrain International Airshow (BIAS) 2024.
 This event will take place between 13–15 November at The Sakhir Airbase in Bahrain.

 This year’s airshow marks Joramco inaugural participation, providing the company with a unique opportunity to connect with existing customers and engage with prospective clients and business partners, particularly from the Gulf region.
 Over the three-day event, it will showcase its extensive expertise and top-notch services at Chalet #A9.
 BIAS will also offer a platform for corporate hospitality, facilitating access to military and civil delegations, and showcasing technological innovations to a global audience of potential buyers, industry leaders, and stakeholders.